bofenghuang/vigogne/README.md

 ## Play with 🦙 Vigogne models

-**User Notice**: Facebook has not made the official LLaMA model weights open source, although various third-party download links are available online, such as `decapoda-research/llama-7b-hf` in the HuggingFace model library.
+**User Notice**: Facebook has not made the official LLaMA model weights open source, although various third-party download links are available online, such as `decapoda-research/llama-7b-hf` in the Hugging Face model library.
 It should be noted that the use of these links may not comply with Facebook's policies.
 Due to the reasons mentioned above, the project cannot release the complete weights of fine-tuned models.
 However, only the LoRA weights can be provided, which can be considered as a "patch" for the original LLaMA model.

 The fine-tuned instruction-following vigogne models are available on 🤗 Hugging Face: